-- The impact of the Project on existing agricultural and grazing and cropping land uses and management practices - e.g. disruption to stockyards, fences, water points, sowing or harvesting of crops, movement of livestock, agricultural machinery and any loss of agricultural land. - Describe the range of measures required to mitigate real & potential disruptions to rural practices and management of properties (both within properties and with adjoining landholdings). - Identification of economic impacts resulting from fragmentation of rural lots, costs of alternative property management practices, or losses of agricultural land or productivity, and outline measures & processes to manage these impacts. - The impact on affected landowners and communities- e.g. impact on property values and local authority rates.
+- The impact of the Project on existing agricultural and grazing land uses and management practices - e.g. disruption to stockyards, fences, water points, sowing or harvesting of crops, movement of livestock, agricultural machinery and any loss of agricultural land. - Describe the range of measures required to mitigate real & potential disruptions to rural practices and management of properties (both within properties and with adjoining landholdings), such as separation of stock areas by rail corridor and the types of alternative corridor crossing points. - Identification of economic impacts resulting from fragmentation of rural lots, costs of alternative property management practices, or losses of agricultural land or productivity, and outline measures & processes to manage these impacts.

-4.9 Air Environment
+4.7 Air Environment